galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 ### Heatmap of Cell Type Similarities using **MuSiC**

 We shall use the 4 cell type groups determined by the cut off threshold in the above question box.
-To improve the clustering, we shall upload known Epithelial and Immune cell markers.
+To guide the clustering, we shall upload known epithelial and immune cell markers to improve the more diverse collection of cell types in the C3 and C3 groups.

 > ### {% icon hands_on %} Hands-on: Upload marker genes and generate heatmap
 > 1. Import the files from [Zenodo]({{ page.zenodo_link }}) or from